-Project Selection: The Executive Committee will vote to recommend or not recommend proposals for approval by the BRA Board.
+Project Selection: The Executive Committee will vote to recommend or not recommend proposals for approval by the BPDA Board.
 The Executive Committee may also elect to recommend that a proponent resubmit a proposal with specific modifications for further consideration, whether during a future grant cycle or outside the regular cycles.
-Projects will not be considered definitively approved until a vote of the BRA Board.
+Projects will not be considered definitively approved until a vote of the BPDA Board.

-Notification: All applicants will be notified of approval or denial after final decisions are made.
+Notification: Applicants will be notified of the outcome after final decisions are made.